cgranerob/ThUnmpy/README.md

 # ThUnmpy : Thermal Unmixing library for python.

-All the sharpening methods of **Thunmpy** rely on the base that the fine-scale information in the shortwave optical domain (VNIR-SWIR) can be used to improve the resolution of the Land Surface Temperature (LST) images.
+All the sharpening methods of **Thunmpy** assume that the fine-scale information in the shortwave optical domain (VNIR-SWIR for Visible and Near InfraRed and Shortwave InfraRed) can be used to improve the resolution of the Land Surface Temperature (LST) images.
 To this end, these methods express the LST as a function of a given VNIR-SWIR feature (I):

 <img src="https://render.githubusercontent.com/render/math?math=LST=f(I)">

-These features (I) can be reflectance or radiance measures at a given wavelength or indices mixing measures at different wavelengths.
+These features (I) can be reflectance or radiance measurements at a given wavelength or indices derived from measurements at different wavelengths.

-Thus these methods rely on two main hypotheses:
+Thus these methods rely on two main hypothesis:

 - we can find a parametric function describing the relationship between the LST and VNIR-SWIR features
 - this relationship is scale invariant

-In other words, based on these hypotheses, it is possible to obtain high resolution LST images by modelling the relationship between LST and VNIR-SWIR features at a coarse scale, and applying the model to high resolution VNIR-SWIR features to retrieve the LST images at this finer scale.
+In other words, based on these hypothesis, it is possible to obtain high resolution LST images by modelling the relationship between LST and VNIR-SWIR features at a coarse scale, and applying the model to high resolution VNIR-SWIR features to retrieve the LST images at this finer scale.
 Finally, in order to enhance the high resolution result, a residual estimation is applied to correct fine-scale LST values.

 Three main steps can be considered: